mikependon/RepoDB.NET/pages/features/expressiontrees.md

 - `Anonymous Types` - it is the most simple and direct way of filterting the results.
 You can use the anonymous object to filter data.
 - `Linq-Expression` - it is the most common way of filtering the data.
 - `ExpandoObject/IDictionary<string, object>` - it is the most dynamic way of filtering the data.
 - `QueryField/QueryGroup` - it is the most advance, efficient, performant and powerful way of composing a tree expression.
-However, this is a bit tedious and verbose.
+However, it is a bit tedious and verbose.

 > The support to the query objects are massive and well tested with high-quality.
 However, the Linq-Expression parser of the library is not as extensive as Entity Framework.
 Therefore, we highly recommend to always use the [QueryGroup](/class/querygroup) and [QueryField](/class/queryfield) objects when composing a complex expression.